juliancolumbres/FindMyVaccine/README.md

 ## Overview
 ### Description
 Find my vaccine is an app that allows users to browse for COVID-19 vaccination locations.
-With the app, users can look for a Covid vaccination location near their current location.
+With the app, users can look for vaccination sites near their current location.

 ### Overview
 - **Category:** Health